Hey Sassy Peeps!

 Replacing worn out tires is a matter of common sense to assure your own safety, but there are also legal requirements to replace worn tires.
 This is something that I just learned, but keep in mind the legal requirements of tires as mentioned in the insurance.

-Additionally, taking proper care of the tyres to improve a tire’s lifespan is so VERY IMPORTANT.
-One must also keep in mind that the rear tires get worn out at a faster rate than the front tires.
+Additionally, taking proper care of the tires to improve a tire’s lifespan is so VERY IMPORTANT.
+One must also keep in mind that the front tires get worn out at a faster rate than the rear tires.
 So, if the tires are rotated after every 500 miles, all the tires get worn out together.
 Apart from these points, keep a 5-year margin for tires replacement and never use any tires more than 10 years from the date of manufacture.

 So Sassy Peeps!
 Tire replacement is so very important.
 How often do you replace your tires?
 And is tire replacement as important to you as it should be?
 Inquiring minds want to know?